Stag and Doe 101

-Beyond the basics, you’re left with a blank slate of how you would like to run your event.
-There are certainly a few classic games** at stag and does to include, but the possibilities are endless.
+Beyond the basics, you’re left with a blank slate of how you would like to run your stag and doe event.
+There are certainly a few classic games** at stag and doe parties to include, but the possibilities are endless.
 BM Click has been to four stag and does during this season, and my parents have attended one, all in the city.
 We used their experiences as learning opportunities for things that would be important for us to include in the event.

 One thing that was very important to Mr. Narwhal and me in the planning process was that drinks would be affordable, prizes would be well worth the attendance, and more than anything it would be fun!
 We weren’t obsessive over how much money we could make, but wanted to be able to cover our costs and make enough of a profit to make the time spent planning the event worthwhile.

 Based on the feedback from our wedding party’s and parents’ attendance at other stag and doe parties, we decided to offer three all night games, one limited time game (the Toonie*** Toss), a penalty box, a pie in the face competition, a grand prize table, what we called “dime prize” (i.e., smaller prizes) table, and a door prize table.

 There are several income streams for the stag and doeevent.

 Ticket sales: We decided on $10 in advance, $12 at the door.
 Admission tickets enter guests into door prizes.
 These include the smaller prizes that were donated to us (e.g., alcohol promo/swag items, coffee, etc.) and were pulled at random throughout the night.

 Prize tickets: Tickets were available for grand prizes $5 each or five for $20, and the dime prizes were $2 each or an arm’s length for $20.

 Drink tickets: Drinks were purchased through ticket sales, at $4 each, three for $10, or seven for $20.